 West of Cannes’ Vieux Port, Plage du Midi offers plenty of space if you’re in a large group, as well as umbrella and lounger rentals.
 The rocks edging the beach—and the breakwater—supply enough flat spaces for a seafront picnic.
 Best of all, the view of the sunset over the ruddy Corniche de L’Esterel bluff is to die for.

 Plage des Marinières, Nice

 Set in the sweeping natural elegance of Villefranche-sur-Mer’s deepwater harbor, Plage des Marinières is the main sandy beach of this village-cum-suburb of Nice.
 Over a half-mile long, the beach is easily reached by train—the track runs right behind it—and amenities are plentiful.
 So are families, so head to the eastern end if you’re in search of a more tranquil scene.

-After you’ve sunned and dipped, the old town over the road is well worth exploring.
+After you’ve sunned and dipped in one of the best beach destinations in Europe, the old town over the road is well worth exploring.
 As you get higher up the winding stone streets, the views of the bay, enclosed by Cap Ferrat and the cape of Nice in a leafy embrace, become ever more handsome.

 Plage des Catalans, Marseilles

 Marseille’s most central beach is a true extension of the city.
 Just around the corner from the Vieux Port, Plage des Catalans is the busiest stretch of sand in France’s second city.
 You’ll find all demographics of this thriving port-city represented here, whether it’s newlyweds being snapped on the water’s edge, teens playing volleyball, or elderly citizens in swimming caps idling in the shallows.